C0PEP0D/RLfl0w/README.md

 pip install setuptools==60.2.0 wheel==0.37.1
 ```

-You then install the dependencies listed in [requirements.txt](https://github.com/SelimMecanna/RL_Navigation/blob/master/requirements.txt)
+You then install the dependencies listed in [requirements.txt](https://github.com/SelimMecanna/RLfl0w/blob/master/requirements.txt)

 ```sh
 pip install -r requirements.txt --force-reinstall
 ```

-In order to use the 2D turbulence simulation one can download the [flow](https://www.dropbox.com/scl/fo/6re9ydtqrzd540d2xaveu/AKMMP2uxXNe5ydokytc8728?rlkey=ctj9tsdbutblo7gk6wx8cge4c&st=dud63ril&dl=0) folder and include it in the project root directory **./RL_Navigation**.
+In order to use the 2D turbulence simulation one can download the [flow](https://www.dropbox.com/scl/fo/6re9ydtqrzd540d2xaveu/AKMMP2uxXNe5ydokytc8728?rlkey=ctj9tsdbutblo7gk6wx8cge4c&st=dud63ril&dl=0) folder and include it in the project root directory **./RLfl0w**.

-## How to use RL_Navigation?
+## How to use RLfl0w?
 ### First steps

 in the `RL-Navigation` subdirectory you will notice that it includes three main `.py` files which correspond to the main uses of the code: